gflewis/sndml3/docs/index.md

 ### Insert
 **Insert** is used for initial loading or reloading of SQL tables.
 It inserts rows into the target table.
-If a record with the same sys_id already exists in the target table, then a primary key violation will occur and the row will be skipped.
+If a record with the same `sys_id` already exists in the target table, then a primary key violation will occur and the row will be skipped.

 If **Truncate** is checked, then the SQL table will be truncated prior to the load.

 ### Upsert
 **Upsert** is used to load or update SQL tables.
+This is the most common Job Action.
 If the target record exists (based on `sys_id`), then it will be updated.
 Otherwise, it will be inserted.